-- 11.1 A licensed premises tour organiser must not cause or permit an organised licensed premises tour to occur in a public place, without first obtaining a permit from the Council under Part 3 of this bylaw. - If an enforcement officer has reasonable grounds to believe that a licensed premises tour organiser is not complying with clause 11.1, the enforcement officer may direct the licensed premises tour organiser to stop the organised licensed premises tour until a permit is obtained under Part 3 of this bylaw.
+- 11.1 A licensed premises tour organiser must not cause or allow an organised licensed premises tour to occur in a public place, without first obtaining permission from the Council under Part 3 of this bylaw. - 11.2 No person, agency, or business may sell tickets to, or otherwise promote an organised licensed premises tour that is to occur in a public place unless the tour is authorised by permission from the Council under Part 3 of this Bylaw. - If an enforcement officer has reasonable grounds to believe that a licensed premises tour organiser is not complying with clause 11.1, the enforcement officer may direct the licensed premises tour organiser to stop the organised licensed premises tour until permission is obtained under Part 3 of this bylaw.

-- 11.3 If an enforcement officer has reasonable grounds to believe that an organised licensed premises tour permit has been breached in a public place, or the organised licensed premises tour is causing offensive behaviour or a nuisance in a public place, the enforcement officer may: - (a) direct that the licensed premises tour organiser comply with any relevant condition of the event permit or to take action to prevent the offensive behaviour or nuisance from continuing; - (b) revoke the organised licensed premises tour permit if the licensed premises tour organiser does not comply with the enforcement officer's direction in (a), within a reasonable period of time; and - (c) issue a direction requiring the licensed premises tour organiser to stop the organised licensed premises tour if the permit is revoked under (b). - 11.4 A licensed premises tour organiser must comply immediately with a direction from an enforcement officer under clause 11.2 or 11.3.
+- 11.4 If an enforcement officer has reasonable grounds to believe that an organised licensed premises tour permission has been breached in a public place, or the organised licensed premises tour is causing offensive behaviour or a nuisance in a public place, the enforcement officer may: - (a) direct that the licensed premises tour organiser comply with any relevant condition of the organised licensed premises tour permission or to take action to prevent the offensive behaviour or nuisance from continuing; - (b) revoke the organised licensed premises tour permission if the licensed premises tour organiser does not comply with the enforcement officer's direction in (a), within a reasonable period of time; and - (c) issue a direction requiring the licensed premises tour organiser to stop the organised licensed premises tour if the permission is revoked under (b). - 11.5 A licensed premises tour organiser must comply immediately with a direction from an enforcement officer under clause 11.3 or 11.4.